matomo-org/plugin-MarketingCampaignsReporting/README.md

 ## Features
  * Powerful Real time Analytics Reports of all your Campaign Marketing
  * Detects Campaign parameters from the landing page URL, within the query string or in the #hash string
+ * The Referrers>Overview report contains a "Referrers Overview" list of reports.
+   This report viewer now also lists the new Campaign reports below "View Referrers by Campaign".
  * This plugin replaces the content of the Campaign tab with the new reports.
  * The default Referrers Campaign widget and API are working as before.
  * Segment users by any campaign dimension